Kignuf/github-pages-with-jekyll/_posts/2020-01-16-my-first-blog-post.md

+---
+title: "Not every app is written in the same language"
+date: 2021-12-01
+---

-# Not every app is made of the same code
+# Not every app is written in the same language

 ## Intro